defano/wyldcard/README.md

 [Stacks](#stacks-of-cards) | [Scripts](#scripts-and-handlers) | [Containers](#containers) | [Parts](#parts-and-properties) | [Expressions](#chunk-expressions) | [Visual Effects](#visual-effects) | [Commands](#commands) | [Functions](#functions) | [If-Then](#control-structures) | [Repeat](#loop-constructs)

 HyperCard's native language, called _HyperTalk_, is an event-driven scripting language.
 Scripts are associated with user interface elements called _parts_ and are triggered by user actions called _events_.
-There is no singular "main" script that executes at runtime.
+There is no singular "main" script that executes at startup.

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
 Internally, each value is stored as a string and converted to an integer, float, boolean, or list depending on the context of its use.
 Unlike Perl, HyperCard does not allow nonsensical conversions.
 Adding `5` to `hello` for example, produces a syntax error.

-Apple's HyperTalk was case insensitive, but keywords in this version are not.
-Thus, `the mouseLoc` returns the coordinates of the mouse, but `the MOUSELOC` yields an error.
+Apple's HyperTalk was case insensitive, but certain keywords in this version are not.
+For example, `the mouseLoc` returns the coordinates of the mouse, but `the MOUSELOC` yields an error.
 Comments are preceded by `--`.

 A simple script to prompt the user to enter their name then greet them might look like: